Mr. Harper's Travel Guide

 British Columbia seems to have more than its fair share of natural beauty.
 To the east, the cloud-piercing peaks of the Rockies jut above tumbling rivers, massive glaciers and vast tracts of forest.
 To the west, the Pacific meets a pristine coastline of dramatic cliffs ...

 British Columbia seems to have more than its fair share of natural beauty.
 To the east, the cloud-piercing peaks of the Rockies jut above tumbling rivers, massive glaciers and vast tracts of forest.
 To the west, the Pacific meets a pristine coastline of dramatic cliffs and glorious beaches.
 There, the water teems with an array of creatures, from awe-inspiring whales to the multicolored sea stars that glisten in shimmering tidal pools.
 Whale-watching, hiking, canoeing and kayaking are all increasingly popular.

 But of course, there are also cosmopolitan pleasures aplenty in the charming harbor town of Victoria and the sophisticated port city of Vancouver, which hosts a growing constellation of fine restaurants, with menus relying on the abundance of superb local ingredients.
 The reputation of British Columbia’s vineyards is steadily growing.
 The main wine-producing regions are Vancouver Island, the adjacent Gulf Islands and the Okanagan Valley, about 240 miles east of Vancouver.
 (In 2006, an Okanagan Shiraz made by Jackson-Triggs won the top award at the International Wine and Spirit Competition in London.)

-British Columbia is also a land with a rich cultural history that stretches back thousands of years.
-The indigenous people, now referred to as the “First Nations,” created an incredible legacy of myth and art.
-There are an increasing number of galleries where one can both see and buy the work of the province's painters, carvers and sculptors.
+British Columbia is a land with a rich cultural history that stretches back thousands of years.
+The indigenous people, now referred to as the “First Nations,” created a rich legacy of myth and art.
+At an increasing number of galleries one can both see and buy the work of the province's painters, carvers and sculptors.